 A mother’s job is never done, especially when she homeschools.
-But, these homeschool mom summer tasks should help you feel less frazzled in the day-to-day and enter a new school year with organization and refreshment.
+But, these homeschool mom summer tasks should help you feel less frazzled in the day-to-day.
+You can enter a new school year with organized and refreshed!

-Summer is a wonderful time in every childhood – weeks on end of late nights, fireflies, the smell of sunscreen, pools, sprinklers, watermelon, mosquito bites, and faces full of freckles.
+Summer is a wonderful time in every childhood.
+There are weeks on end of late nights, fireflies, the smell of sunscreen, pools, sprinklers, watermelon, mosquito bites, and faces full of freckles.
 Memories are made, adventures are had, and children are given the freedom to commit to the most important of tasks – play.
 Hot days and cold drinks mean our children get to rest, explore, and take a much-needed break from workbooks and rough drafts.

 Summer doesn’t really mean the same thing for us homeschooling moms, though.